 No one wants to find something like a garter snake in the house.
 If you have the nerve, temporary traps for the creature include an overturned garbage can or solid box.
 This should only be the option if you know the snake bite isn’t poisonous.
 You can then contact pest control and have the snake removed safely.

 You can also get a humane trap from the store.
 After securing the snake, transfer it to a location that’s safe and far from your home.
 Release it there.
-Glue boards are good for snake removal.
-When you’re ready to release the animal, pour vegetable oil over the body.
-It neutralizes the glue so that the snake can slip away.
+Glue boards are not recommended because animals often die a slow and painful death with them.

 Get Rid of Food Sources

 Remove Standing Water to Get Rid of Snakes

 Rain barrels, ponds, birdbaths, and other standing water sources are catnip for snakes.
 Remove them if you want to minimize reptilian guests.